leehananne/Tile-Segmentation-Pipeline/README.md

 - **Detection**
     - Classes
         - By default, it detects 6 classes classes
-        - Detected classes can be modified by removing them, adding new classes are not possible
+        - Detected classes can only be modified by removing them, adding new classes are not possible
     - Label Colors
         - The colors of the associated labels can be changed
 - **Saving Intermediate Data**